bookofproofs/bookofproofs.github.io/_sources/history/20th-century/popken.md

 **Jan Popken** was a Dutch mathematician specialising in number theory.

 ### Mathematical Profile (Excerpt):
-* Jan, the subject of this biography, had three siblings Annis Popken, Willem Popken and Pieter Popken.
-* The family were well off with Jan Popken Sr. having a thriving farm.
-* After attending secondary school, Popken was able to study mathematics and physics at the University of Groningen since his parents were well off and able to support their son financially through university.
 * Popken was taught by Johan Antony Barrau (1873-1953) who had been advised by Diederik Korteweg for his doctorate.
 * Another of Popken's teachers, who arrived in Groningen in 1923, was the number theorist Johannes Gaultherus van der Corput (1890-1975).
 * Popken graduated with a candidate's degree (the candidate's degree in the Netherlands is a first degree of the standard of a B.Sc.) on 15 February 1927.